Epictek/Arcticfox-Bar/README.md

-# Artic-Bar
+# ArcticFox Bar

-Display details from your mod running articfox on your system bar
+Display details from your Articfox device on your system bar.

-requires pyusb
+# Requirements

-This is a WIP, will refactor the code in to classes and add temp control support later on.
+articfox-python, can be installed with `pip install arcticfox`